abbyazari/data_vis_statistics_geosciences/README.md

 This README will be updated to reflect current changes.

+Data used in this hub will be accredited to the providers.

 Lab assignments are availiable and will be mentioned in the tutorials but are not as of (1/9/2018) linked.

 Last update 1/9/2018